catberry/catberry/docs/index.md

 ("./catberry_stores" by default)
 * publicDirectoryPath – path to public directory ("./public" by default)
+* bundleFilename – name of the browser bundle file ("bundle.js" by default)

 ## UHR (Universal HTTP(S) Request)
 Catberry has Universal HTTP(S) Request service registered as "uhr" in